teo8192/hnefatafl-core/README.md

 The attackers always make the first move.

-The pieces move diagonally, like the rooks in chess.
+The pieces move horizontally and vertically, like the rooks in chess.
 They cannot "jump over" each other.

 ## Capturing a piece